WePesa/wallet/README.md

 # WePesa

-Multi Crypto wallet and it is planned to support other crypto currencies
+Multi Crypto function Blockchain wallet and it is planned to support other crypto currencies